w1grd/logListen/README.md

 2. The script will begin listening for UDP packets on the specified IP and port, parse the ADIF data, and send new QSO records to the QRZ logbook via their API.

+3. To run the script in the background,
 ## Logging

 `logListen` will log key events, including received ADIF messages, API responses, and errors to a log file.
 By default, this log file is `udp_listener.log`, but you can specify a custom log file path in the `config.ini` file.